 "The amendments do not close any existing routes," Bogden wrote.
 "But even if they did, the agencies' regulations exempt emergency vehicles from OHV (off-highway vehicle) restrictions."

 The lawsuit accuses the government of "attempting a massive management change" for more than 20 million acres of public land in Nevada without proper environmental review — nearly 3 million acres where new mining claims are prohibited for at least two years and more than 16 million acres subject to what the lawsuit calls onerous travel restrictions.

-The two-year freeze on some new mining claims was triggered by Jewell's proposal last month to withdraw 10 million acres of public lands in Idaho, Montana, Nevada, Oregon, Utah and Wyoming under the 1872 Mining Law, which was passed then to encourage the development of lands in the western U.S.
+The two-year freeze on some new mining claims was triggered by Jewell's proposal last month to withdraw 10 million acres of public lands in Idaho, Montana, Nevada, Oregon, Utah and Wyoming under the 1872 Mining Law.

 But Bogden said the proposed withdrawal is subject to "valid existing rights and has no immediate effect on mining operations."
 It's subject to public comment through Dec.
 23.

 Likewise, nothing in the guidelines themselves would prevent construction of the $500 million China Mountain Wind Energy Project in Elko County, he said.
 "Elko's County's speculation that ultimately it will not be approved is not an imminent injury," Bogden said.